TheEightBot/enterprise-application-patterns-using-maui/unit_testing.md

 This unit test checks that the Order property of the OrderDetailViewModel instance will have a value after the InitializeAsync method has been invoked.
-The InitializeAsync method is invoked when the view model\'s corresponding view is navigated to.
+The InitializeAsync method is invoked when the view model's corresponding view is navigated to.
 For more information about navigation, see [Navigation](#_Toc484430899).

 When the OrderDetailViewModel instance is created, it expects an